 The Tudor Revival style appeared before the end of the 19th century and was most popular in the World War I era.
 The earlier examples, houses such as 310, 353, and 290 Ridgewood Avenue, reveal Queen Anne influences.
 A later version is 140 First Avenue.
 Vernacular interpretations of the Tudor Revival style are found in 36 Wildwood Terrace, 11 Rudd Court, and 81 Highland Avenue.
-Many examples scattered throughout the District have the picturesque massing or combination of styles with tiled roofs.
-The related Spanish Revival normally has no eave overhang or decorative brackets.
-While the earlier Italianate style was typically based upon pattern book drawings and featured wood cladding, the Italian Renaissance Revival style mimicked the stucco or masonry walls of their original Italian prototypes.

-materials thought to be evocative of English Country cottages.
+Many examples scattered throughout the District have the picturesque massing or combination of materials thought to be evocative of English Country cottages.
 Examples include 69 Woodland Avenue, 87 and 89 Douglas Road, 340 Washington Street, 41 Highland Avenue, 1 Mead Terrace, and 125, 321, and 389 Ridgewood Avenue.
-70 Ridgewood Avenue, built in 1902, employs elaborate halftimbering, oriel windows, corbelled brick chimneys, and bargeboards and is an excellent example of the Tudor Revival style.
+70 Ridgewood Avenue, built in 1902, employs elaborate half-timbering, oriel windows, corbelled brick chimneys, and bargeboards and is an excellent example of the Tudor Revival style.